MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/mpsd-session-details.md

 ## Visibility and Joinability

 Session access is controlled at the MPSD level by two settings: session visibility and session joinability.
-The visibility and joinability recommendations in this topic apply for the most common title scenarios.
+The visibility and joinability recommendations in this article apply for the most common title scenarios.
 Titles should follow these settings, if possible, and they should use in-title logic to make the final, authoritative determination as to whether a new player is admitted into a session.